ravenbeutner/HyPro/README.md

 ```
 which always checks the first index in each boolean vector.

-For further examples, take a look at the `benchmarks/bp` folder.
+For further examples, take a look at `examples/gni/`.

 ## References